|What are the application steps for the UNO-Japan summer program?

-The first day of the program is the arrival day (May 27, 2012), so most students plan to arrive then.
+The arrival day is May 28, 2017, so most students plan to arrive then.
 Once you book your travel, you should send us a copy of your itinerary.
-If you arrive within reasonable hours on May 27th, you will be met at Kyoto Station and assisted in getting to the housing.
+If you arrive within reasonable hours on May 29th, you will be met at Kyoto Station and assisted in getting to the housing.
 Then you will be checked in to your room and will have time to get settled.
 The next day is the on-site orientation, campus & city tours, and welcome party.
 This is a day packed with important information that no one should miss.

 How do I set up accommodations if I am traveling before or after the program?